ajaypremshankar/portfolio-ajaypremshankar/src/data/services/service-4/index.md

 ---
 category: 'services'
-title: 'Mentoring'
+title: 'Blog'
-icon: 'people-arrows'
+icon: 'edit'
-description: 'One of things gives me immense happiness is watching people grow.
-Mentoring gives me opportunity to be part their journey.'
+description: 'Sharing what I know is something that keeps me going.
+What can be better than sharing by writing!'
-link: '#'
+link: '/blog'
 ---